fcerbell/fcerbell.github.io/_drafts/en/2015-08-31-ConnectingJasperToCouchbase.md

 #published: false
 ---

 [Couchbase], a NOSQL BigData database, now offers a new language, N1QL, to write queries.
-This article will show you how to use the new [Couchbase] JDBC driver in [JasperReports Server][jrs] (I will use tje JRS acronym from now), in order to execute SQL queries on the [Couchbase] database.
+This article will show you how to use the new [Couchbase] JDBC driver in [JasperReports Server][jrs] (I will use tje JRS acronym from now), in order to execute SQL(92) queries on the [Couchbase] database.

 Prerequisites
 =============